 Tract 1 includes a 1995 Lockwood 941631CP sprinkler.

 TRACT 2 ±654.60 ACRES

 Tract 2 is a dryland parcel that includes a 30-ft stock tank at the center of the section and is bordered along its western edge by County Road 7 and on the east by the railroad line and US Hwy 287.
-There is access to 3-Phase Electricity along the western boundary.

 There are two operable irrigation wells along the western boundary that do not currently include pumps.

 This dryland farm tract includes two older irrigation wells of unknown condition and is accessible from the west off of US Hwy 287.

 Tract 4 is a dryland farm parcel accessible from County Road 7 along its eastern boundary, where 3-Phase electricity is also available.

 The heart of the Buckles Farm, Tract 5 spans nearly 758 acres and combines roughly 625 acres of dryland farmground with grazing pasture, equipment storage, cattle sorting facilities, and more.
 Easily accessed off of U.S. 287, this headquarters tract features the original homestead converted into a two-story bunkhouse, a charming 1950's barn ideally suited for livestock projects, pipe cattle pens, loadout and sorting area, grazing traps, four-car garage, and a duplex equipped for residential or office use.
 In addition, this parcel includes a newer metal storage barn that provides 7,260 sq. ft. of equipment storage space, a 4,160 sq. ft quonset storage barn, covered hay storage, grain storage, and one additional machine shop.
 From the smallest of details to the largest features, this tract demonstrates the level of care and maintenance that can been seen throughout the immaculately-kept Buckles Farm.